2018 Co-Director Search Profile

 CEF is an equal opportunity employer, and strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ applicants.

-Please send a resume, and cover letter to firstname.lastname@example.org in order to apply.
-The position is open until filled, however, we will give preference to applications received before May 21, 2018.
-Your cover letter should be 1-2 pages and speak to why you are interested in working with CEF, as well as your experience with and skills in fundraising, financial management, and community-based leadership.
-Please contact email@example.com with any questions.
+Please send a resume, and cover letter to email@example.com in order to apply.
+The position is open until filled.
+Your cover letter should be 1-2 pages and speak to why you are interested in working with CEF, as well as your experience with and skills in community-based leadership and fundraising.
+Please contact firstname.lastname@example.org with any questions.